 There are several classification systems for grading the severity of jumper’s knee.

-The first, described by Dr. Martin Blazina, who is also credited with being the first to define the condition, divides it into three clinical phases:
+The first, described by Dr. Martin E. Blazina, who is also credited with being the first to define the condition, divides it into three clinical phases:

-1. First phase: pain post-exercise;
+1. First phase: pain post-exercise

-2. Second phase: pain at the beginning and end of activity but not during;
+2. Second phase: pain at the beginning and end of activity but not during

-3. Third phase: pain during and after activity;
+3. Third phase: pain during and after activity

 4. A fourth phase was added later to represent complete rupture of the tendon.